metaplex-foundation/developer-hub/src/pages/core/external-plugins/oracle.md

 **Assets can only be updated if the floor price is above $10 and the asset has attribute “red hat”.**

 - Create onchain Oracle Account in a program of your choice.
-- Add the Oracle plugin to Asset specifying the lifecycles events you wish to have validation over.
+- Add the Oracle plugin to Asset specifying the lifecycles events you wish to have rejection validation over.

-Add oracle plugin to the collection
-Check: can deny
-Event: update
-Specify the base address (custom oracle prorgam) Specify PDA: extra account: PRECONFIGURED_ASSET
-Dev writes anchor program that can write to the oracle accounts that derive the same PRECONFIGURED_ASSET accounts dev writes web2 thing that watches prices, AND with known list of red hats and writes to the relevant oracle accounts.
+- Dev writes Anchor program that can write to the Oracle Account that derive the same PRECONFIGURED_ASSET accounts
+- Dev writes web2 script that watches prices on a marketplace, AND with known hashlist of Assets with the 'Red Hat' trait red updates and writes to the relevant Oracle Accounts.